 We have an LDRP (Labour Delivery Recovery Puerperium) room for delivery which is equipped to handle any obstetric emergency.
 Our NICU setup is also completely equipped to handle any neonatal complications, with a neonatologist who is available round the clock.

-What are the different ways children born through surrogacy may receive breast milk?
+What are the different ways children born through surrogacy in Mumbai may receive breast milk?

-Benefits of Breast feeding: Breast fed babies have been found to have higher IQs, more protected from leukemia and less likely to have problems with obesity.
+Benefits of Breastfeeding: Breastfed babies have been found to have higher IQs, more protected from leukemia and less likely to have problems with obesity.
 Breast milk protects babies from getting diarrhea, ear infections and respiratory problems such as asthma.
 Premature babies who receive breast milk are more protected from infections and high blood pressure later in life.
-Breast milk contains the protein CD14 which works to develop B cells which are immunity cells that are needed in the production of antibodies in an infant to build the babies immunity system.
-The babies may drink breast milk acquired through milk bank, breast milk donor may be located or the intended mother may induce lactation before birth of the baby.
+Breast milk contains the protein CD14 which works to develop B cells which are immune cells that are needed in the production of antibodies in an infant to build the babies immunity system.
+The babies may drink breast milk acquired through a milk bank, breast milk donor may be located or the intended mother may induce lactation before the birth of the baby.
 Induced lactation has been embraced by the nursing community as a welcome method to enhance the bonding relationship between a new mother and baby born through surrogacy.

 How Inducing Lactation Works?

 Lactation involves two hormones: Prolactin is considered the milk-making hormone while oxytocin is the hormone responsible for releasing breast milk.
 Both of these hormones are controlled by the pituitary gland and are therefore not ovarian hormones.
 This means that even in a woman who has undergone a hysterectomy lactation can be induced.

 The hormones involved in inducing lactation both respond to nipple stimulation and thus respond to manual stimulation such as: